 With the help of our team, Sunni immediately dove into her Bible.
 “Studying God’s Word gave me a better understanding of my purpose in life,” she says.
 “My relationship with God is better than it ever was before.”

 Village of Hope provides a home-like environment.
-She can walk her kids to school, then work, participate in life skills training, and meet with her case manager.
+She can walk her kids to school, then participate in job preparedness and life skills training, and meet with her case manager.

 Sunni is working hard toward qualifications for a better paying job that will help her provide for her and her daughters.
 “I’m able to work in the Rescue Mission accounting department, so I can get a better job,” she says.

-As you read this, Sunni is preparing to search for full-time work.
+As you read this, Sunni is preparing to search for full-time employment.
 She’s confident her new skills will make the difference.